 In many cases, an ASD will close on its own during childhood.
 Other times, the defect

-may be so small that it doesn’t cause the person any problems, and therefore
+may be so small that it doesn’t cause any symptoms or consequences, and therefore

-heart.
-The heart tissue will then grow around the mesh, which permanently seals
+will then grow around the device, which permanently seals the hole.

-for this procedure.
-Your surgeon will make an incision on your chest and use patches
+this procedure.
+Your surgeon will make an incision on your chest and use a patch

 to close the hole.
 Depending on the type of ASD you have, the surgeon may be able